First of its Kind Move-In Week "Unbelievably Smooth"

 When the worst of the coronavirus pandemic is behind us and New York state’s pause is over, Binghamton University will need to return to a new normal — but what will a post-pandemic normal look like?
 A Public Health Advisory Group and six coordinators have been charged by President Harvey Stenger and Provost Donald Nieman to develop recommendations for the University’s “the new-normal” plans.
 Read more.

-Watson School Teams Make Progress to Aid Covid-19 Fight.
+Watson College Teams Make Progress to Aid Covid-19 Fight.

 Answering the Call: Harpur College Aids in Covid-19 Response